TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    Since 2 hexadecimal digits correspond precisely to a single byte, hexadecimal numbers are a commonly used format for describing binary data.
-Accordingly, the bytes type has an additional class method to read data in that format:
+Accordingly, the bytes type has an additional kundi method to read data in that format:

-   .. classmethod:: fromhex(string)
+   .. classmethod:: kutokahex(string)

-      This :class:`bytes` class method returns a bytes object, decoding the given string object.
+      This :class:`bytes` kundi method returns a bytes object, decoding the given string object.
 The string must contain two hexadecimal digits per byte, with ASCII whitespace being ignored.

-      >>> bytes.fromhex('2Ef0 F1f2  ')
+      >>> bytes.kutokahex('2Ef0 F1f2  ')
       b'.\xf0\xf1\xf2'

       .. versionchanged:: 3.7
-         :meth:`bytes.fromhex` now skips all ASCII whitespace in the string, not just spaces.
+         :meth:`bytes.kutokahex` now skips all ASCII whitespace in the string, not just spaces.

    A reverse conversion function exists to transform a bytes object into its